-When the next supervolcanic eruption comes around, we'll probably only have a year's warning.
-As scary as this sounds, this is actually good news – we have time to evacuate those most at risk, if we know what to look for when one of them is about to blow its top.
+When the next supervolcanic eruption comes around, we might only have a year's warning.
+As scary as this sounds, this is arguably good news – we have time to evacuate those most at risk, if we know what to look for when one of them is about to blow its top.
 It is, however, just a single study, and you can't generalize when it comes to these things, so perhaps take this with a pinch of salt or two.

 As described in a new study in PLOS ONE, analysis of an ancient supereruption in eastern California has provided volcanologists with a detailed history of the last moments of these monstrous magma-filled beasts.
 It seems that you can tell a lot from the beautiful patterns hidden within magmatic crystals – including how long it takes for magma to prime itself for a cataclysmic eruption.